 The daytime scent of Jasmine gives way to night scented Jessamine.
 Moon Flowers and Brugmansia, along with its cousin Datura release their fragrance as their blooms unfurl in the twilight.
 Nicotiana dangles its scent from flowers dangling from stalks six foot tall, shining white in the moonlight.
 Lilies grow more potent in the hot summer nights.
 Evening Primrose welcomes the evening while Petunias release their scent in the dead of night.

 You and I are creatures of the senses … we need a place to close out the world, so we can turn inwards and to each other.
-And for now, I simply need a place to sit and miss you, a place where you would feel at home, where you would feel a sense of wonder.
-And so I build it in hopes that one day you will share those wonders with me, and as I sit here, deep in longing, deep in love, I hope that somehow the scent of our garden will waft around the world and somehow find you.
+I started my moon garden when you were just a wish upon a star, and I build it in hopes that one day you would share those wonders with me.
+As I sit here, deep in longing, deep in love, there’s no where else I’d rather be.